Don’t Know Where to Start?

 There are only two steps required to join!

-- Contact Kathy Kuhl for the group name and group number so you can save!
+– Email Kathy Kuhl for the group name and group number so you can save!

 HEAV (Home Educators Association of Virginia)

-Home Educators Association of Virginia is the oldest and largest member-supported, statewide, non-profit homeschool association.
+Home Educators Association of Virginia (Check out the video!) is the oldest and largest member-supported, statewide, non-profit homeschool association.
 Since 1983 we have successfully worked to promote and protect home education in Virginia through information, legislation, and resources.

 Recordkeeping and Transcripts